-Iron deficiency anaemia is very common in women of childbearing age and children.
-In fact, it is one of the most common nutrient deficiencies diagnosed.
+Iron deficiency anaemia is very common in women of childbearing age, children and the elderly.
+In fact, it is one of the most common nutrient deficiencies diagnosed but often missed using routine biochemical analysis such as hemoglobin or full blood count.
+Normal Hb in particular does not rule out iron deficiency meaning that one can be iron deficient without being anaemic.

 Iron deficiency is may be due to a number of different factors: